Japan eSIM installation QR code on iPhone with Mt. Fuji background

 1. KKday eSIM — the best default for most travelers

-Price is where it pulls ahead.
-An 8-day 3 GB/day plan lands at US$ 12 after the standard new-customer coupon, meaning about US$ 1.50 per day.
-Payment goes through the KKday platform, which is far more polished than the typical eSIM checkout — the QR arrives by email within a minute and the app has a tutorial video for installation.
+Price is the other reason it wins by default.
+An 8-day 3 GB/day plan lands at ¥1,800 after the standard new-customer coupon, roughly ¥225 per day.
+Payment goes through the KKday platform, the QR arrives by email within a minute, and the app has a tutorial video for installation.

 Who it's for: First-time eSIM users, families with kids who need help via chat, anyone who wants a known brand rather than a crypto-ish startup.
-This is what we now recommend to readers who ask "just tell me which one to buy."
+This is the answer for readers who ask "just tell me which one to buy."

 The downsides are real but small.
 Interface and support are English-only.
-Onboarding asks you to create a Ubigi account rather than just scanning a QR, adding five minutes to setup.
-And pricing is roughly 30% higher than KKday per gigabyte.
-But if you're going to take a Zoom call from a ryokan, livestream from Shibuya, or upload 4K drone footage from the countryside, Ubigi is the only provider we would trust.
+Onboarding asks you to create a Ubigi account rather than just scanning a QR, adding about five minutes to setup.
+Pricing is roughly 10–30% higher than KKday per gigabyte.
+But if your trip includes rural areas or you need to take video calls from a ryokan, Ubigi is the stronger choice.

 3. Airalo — the budget pick for short trips

 Airalo is the Shopify of eSIMs — a global marketplace that resells carrier capacity under local plan names.
 The Japan plan is called "Moshi Moshi" and runs on SoftBank.
-Speed was the lowest in our test (28 Mbps in Tokyo, 22 Mbps in Hokkaido) but still perfectly adequate for Google Maps, LINE, Instagram, and messaging.
-Where Airalo wins is pricing at the bottom of the range: US$ 4.50 for 1 GB, which covers a weekend trip with room to spare.
+The structural appeal is pricing at the bottom of the range (¥700–¥1,950): ¥700 for 1 GB, which covers a weekend trip with room to spare.
+For someone whose primary use is Maps and messaging on a 3-day trip, anything more expensive is over-spec.

 Who it's for: 3-day weekend trips, student backpackers, anyone whose primary use is Google Maps rather than streaming, travelers already using Airalo in other countries (loyalty credits stack).